 Listing the Modules

 lsmod command.
-In above image you can see that i have used
+In the above image, you can see that I have used

 rmmod command with root privileges.